guycipher/xim/readme.md

 ⭐ Calculates the next scheduled time efficiently, considering the specific cron expression fields.

-⭐ Allows for extension or modification based on specific use cases or additional features.

 ### 📝 ximtab
 is the ximtable that contains all your jobs.
 ```